ThunderFly-aerospace/docs/instruments/TF-G250/index.md

 1. **Automatic Powered Flight:** The autogyro performs vertical profiling by executing a controlled spiral ascent followed by a descent.
 This method allows adaptation to wind conditions, including straight vertical climbs into the wind when spiral flight is less effective.

-2. **Balloon-Assisted Deployment:** For higher altitudes beyond the reach of the autogyro's own propulsion, the TF-G250 can be carried aloft by a traditional meteorological balloon.
+2. **Balloon-Assisted Deployment:** Radiosonde-like flight - for higher altitudes beyond the reach of the autogyro's own propulsion, the TF-G250 can be carried aloft by a traditional meteorological balloon.
 Upon reaching the desired altitude, the TF-G250 detaches and performs a controlled descent, collecting atmospheric data during both the ascent (via telemetry relay) and the descent phase.

 Future enhancements may include ground-based automation for launch, recovery, and servicing of both operational modes.